OpenBioSim/biosimspace/doc/source/api/index_FreeEnergy.rst

 the conventional approach, as the system will need to be annealed to an intermediate lambda value, and then equilibrated at that value.
-The :ref:`protocol <ref_protocols>` sub-module contains functionality for equilibrating and annealing systems for AToM simulations.
+The :ref:`protocol <ref_protocols>` sub-module contains functionality for equilibrating and annealing systems for ATM simulations.

-Once the production simulations have been completed, the user can analyse the data using the :func:`analyse <BioSimSpace.FreeEnergy.AToM.analyse>` function.
+Once the production simulations have been completed, the user can analyse the data using the :func:`analyse <BioSimSpace.FreeEnergy.ATM.analyse>` function.

 .. code-block:: python

-   from BioSimSpace.FreeEnergy import AToM
+   from BioSimSpace.FreeEnergy import ATM

    # Analyse the simulation data to get the free energy difference and associated error.
-   ddg, error = AToM.analyse("path/to/working/directory")
+   ddg, error = ATM.analyse("path/to/working/directory")